Meeting challenges in the hospitality industry

 “I now seek more legal advice in any decision I make”

 Many small businesses don’t get the legal advice they need because of the time and cost that’s involved.
 However, it’s important that businesses get across their legals early before they become a problem.
-Lawpath’s legal plans gave Elena the ability to make unlimited 30 minutes calls to her expert lawyer, meaning that she can now be assured that all her legals are in check and ask any questions.
+Lawpath’s Legal Advice Plan gave Elena the ability to make unlimited 30 minutes calls to her expert lawyer, meaning that she can now be assured that all her legals are in check and ask any questions.
 Elena also loves how user-friendly the platform is, with legal obstacle not nearly “ as much of a headache as they used to be.”

 Moving forward with confidence

 As a startup, Remote Chef has the tools it needs to grow and make waves in the hospitality industry.
 Now, they can focus on changing the hospitality industry in a way that is better for both those and work in it and those who use it.
 “Although we are still in the early stages, I know I have already saved a lot of time and money” Elena says.
-Further, Remote Chefs isn’t done with Lawpath yet and are secure in knowing Lawpath will be there to assist Remote Chef at every step of the way.
+Further, Remote Chef isn’t done with Lawpath yet and are secure in knowing Lawpath will be there to assist Remote Chef at every step of the way.
 “I will definitely be using Lawpath when we do our first round capital raise and for our company valuation” Elena says.

 Having a legal service available for businesses whenever and wherever they need it means that businesses can have the confidence to pursue their goals without legal setbacks.
 As for advice Elena has for businesses who are just starting out “Sign up to the 30 minute consultations, use as many documents as possible, and use a lawyer whenever you want to revise something.”